 Chiesa di Sant’Antioco di Bisarcio

-If you want to explore the surroundings of Ozieri, be sure to include the Church of Sant’Antioco di Bisarcio among your stops.
-Considered one of the island’s medieval masterpiece, the church is located on a spur of volcanic rock, dominating the plain of Chilivani and creating a beautiful combination of architecture and nature.
+Considered one of the island’s medieval masterpieces, the church is located on a spur of volcanic rock, dominating the plain of Chilivani and creating a beautiful combination of architecture and nature.

 The church was the seat of the diocese of the same name, and a cultural and religious center from the 11th to the 16th century.
-Tracing the original style is not easy, as the church was destroyed by fire in 1090, during which the archives were burned, making it impossible to discover the exact year of the foundation.
+Tracing the original style is not easy, as the church was destroyed by fire in 1090.
+During the fire, the archives were burned, making it impossible to discover the exact year of the foundation.

 The imposing building presents different styles, from Romanesque to French, as evidenced by various parts, such as the portico leaning against the facade.
 On the inside, the church features a French archway with six bays supported by pillars.